radekstepan/therascript/README.md

 - [ ] when I click to Rename Chat, the input field that opens in the modal should be focused
 - [ ] toast should above modal
 - [ ] make sure the AI response "cursor" is less dark and is still blinking.The copy icon shouldn't show until after the whole response has been received.
-- [*] starred messages don't show in the popover
+- [ ] starred messages don't show in the popover
-- [*] the star message icon is too small and not vertically aligned with the message itself
+- [ ] the star message icon is too small and not vertically aligned with the message itself
-- [*] think about the starred messages popover, the list/UI looks odd
+- [ ] think about the starred messages popover, the list/UI looks odd
-- [*] move env files to root dir
+- [ ] move env files to root dir
 - [ ] is the token count actually accurate? the current "used" tokens, but also the tokens in the transcript.
 Do they update after edititing a paragraph?
 - [ ] when you fail to pull a model, putting a correct link won't start the pull (clear existing pull errors)
 - [ ] you should clear the input field when you send a message and be able to type your new message while the AI is responding
 - [ ] issue with chats in loading state (ask Gemma about Jotai implementation)
+- [ ] toast needs a bit of border else it fades with the background

 ## Nice to have